All Episodes

 We'll get back to the NFL.

-We'll get to the tax plan, we'll get to all of that.
+We'll get to all of that.

-It's Mark Simone NY at Twitter, Mark Simone NY at Instagram.
+Mark Simone NY at Instagram.

 Tonight at nine, exclusive interview with President Trump.

-There'll be a live audience the entire hour tonight at 9 on the Fox News Channel.
+It'll be a live audience the entire hour tonight at 9 on the Fox News Channel.

 Hey, welcome back.

-Sean sits down with President Trump for the entire hour.
+Tonight at nine o'clock, Sean sits down with President Trump for the entire hour.

 A lot to talk about.

-Uh we'll take some calls.
+We'll take some calls.

-Let's go to uh Steve in Melbourne, Florida.
+Let's go to Steve in Melbourne, Florida.

-Hey Steve, welcome to Sean Hannity Show.
+Hey, Steve, welcome to Sean Hannity Show.

-Just like James Carville and the little penguin, George Stephanopoulos, they're scum.
+Just like James Carville and the little penguin George Stephanopoulos, they're scum.

-Well, I would agree with you, maybe on George Stephanopoulos, weasel of a guy, but that Lanny Davis is a nice man.
+Weasel of a guy, but then Lenny Davis is a nice man.

 Finish.

-Lanny Davis is a weasel.
+Lenny Davis is a weasel.

 Nah, he's your buddy.

-I don't I'm not really buddies, but he's a nice man.
+I'm not really buddies, but he's a nice man.

-He's a Linda, you deal with Lenny Davis.
+Linda, you deal with Lenny Davis.

 I wouldn't agree he's a nice man.